RomanLut/hx_espnow_rc/doc/tx_diy_controller.md

 Pictures below provide hints for converting Mavic Mini 1 RC Controller.
 We reuse sticks, buttons, camera control slider, original battery and micro USB connector.

-Powerbank controller board is used to control battery charge and power ESP32.
+DIY powerbank board is used to control battery charge and power ESP32.
 It has one drawback though: when usb cable is disconnected, it takes ~1 second to start boost up converter.
 Due to this delay, controller reboots.

 [TODO]